gkarsay/parlatype/README.md

 ## Credits

-Parlatype is based on Frederik Elwert’s program *transcribe*.
+The idea and initial design of Parlatype is based on Frederik Elwert’s program *transcribe*.
+I used it a lot as long as it was maintained.

+The display of the audio wave form is based on *Buzztrax*.
+I probably wouldn't have managed to realize this feature without using and modifying that code.

+The icon is based on work from the GNOME team.